CGDaveMac/homebridge-applescript-file-lightbulb/README.md

 ```
 "accessories": [
     {
-        "accessory": "ApplescriptFileLightbulb",
+        "accessory": "ApplescriptFileSpeaker",
-        "name": "iTunes Volume",
+        "name": "iTunes Speaker",
         "on": "",
         "off": "",
-        "brightness": "/Users/bendodson/Documents/Scripts/musicVolume.applescript"
+        "volume": "/Users/bendodson/Documents/Scripts/musicVolume.applescript"
     }
 ]
 ```
 Note that you must use absolute paths for your AppleScript file.

-In this example I'm just using the "brightness" attribute in order to change the volume of iTunes although you can specify on / off states should you want to do something like pause or resume iTunes with the same accessory.
+In this example the "volume" attribute is used to change the volume of iTunes although you can specify on / off states should you want to do something like pause or resume iTunes with the same accessory.
 An example of a volume control AppleScript is listed below:

 ```
 on run argv